Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Scheduling Methods

 \section{Scheduling Methods}

-As multiple DQC jobs with varying processing times arrive in each time slot for scheduling across multiple QPUs, schedulers are designed to determine their concurrency and execution order.
-Given that scheduling in a parallelized queue is NP-hard, schedulers aim to deliver solutions based on their optimization objectives.
+As multiple DQC jobs with varying execution times arrive in each time slot, schedulers are designed to determine their concurrency and execution order.
+Given that scheduling in a parallelized queue is NP-hard, schedulers aim to deliver solutions based on different optimization objectives.
+In this work, three scheduler classes are proposed for DQC job coordination: heuristic methods (resource-prioritization, EPR-based, and ASAP strategies), mixed-integer optimization, and reinforcement learning based on Proximal Policy Optimization (PPO).